Mahesh-100/Bank_Application/README.md

 # Bank_Application
-Technologoies used for this ongoing project are springboot.
+Technologoies used for this ongoing project are springboot and MySQL.